Leopold Stokowski: Early life and education

-The mystery surrounding his origins and accent is clarified in Oliver Daniel's 1000-page biography Stokowski – A Counterpoint of View (1982), in which (in Chapter 12) Daniel reveals Stokowski came under the influence of his first wife, American pianist Olga Samaroff.
-Samaroff, born Lucy Mary Agnes Hickenlooper, was from Galveston, Texas, and adopted a more exotic-sounding name to further her career.
-For professional and career reasons, she "urged him to emphasize only the Polish part of his background" once he became a resident of the United States.
+The mystery surrounding his origins and accent is clarified in Oliver Daniel's 1,000-page biography Stokowski – A Counterpoint of View (1982), in which (in Chapter 12) Daniel reveals that Stokowski came under the influence of his first wife Olga Samaroff, an American pianist born Lucy Mary Agnes Hickenlooper.
+She was from Galveston, Texas, and adopted a more exotic-sounding name to further her career.
+She "urged him to emphasize only the Polish part of his background" for professional and career reasons once he became a resident of the United States.

 He studied at the Royal College of Music, where he first enrolled in 1896 at the age of thirteen, making him one of the youngest students to do so.
-In his later life in the United States, Stokowski would perform six of the nine symphonies composed by his fellow organ student Ralph Vaughan Williams.
-Stokowski sang in the choir of the St Marylebone Parish Church, and later he became the assistant organist to Sir Walford Davies at The Temple Church.
-By age 16, Stokowski was elected to membership of the Royal College of Organists.
-In 1900, he formed the choir of St. Mary's Church, Charing Cross Road, where he trained the choirboys and played the organ.
-In 1902, he was appointed the organist and choir director of St. James's Church, Piccadilly.
-He also attended The Queen's College, Oxford, where he earned a Bachelor of Music degree in 1903.
+In his later life in the United States Stokowski conducted six of the nine symphonies composed by his fellow organ student Ralph Vaughan Williams.
+Stokowski sang in the choir of the St Marylebone Parish Church, and later became assistant organist to Sir Walford Davies at the Temple Church.
+By the age of 16 Stokowski had been elected to membership of the Royal College of Organists.
+In 1900 he formed the choir of St Mary's Church, Charing Cross Road, where he trained the choirboys and played the organ.
+In 1902 he was appointed organist and choir director of St James's Church, Piccadilly.
+He also attended The Queen's College, Oxford, where he received the degree of Bachelor of Music in 1903.